ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 # 🎉

+^ Heavens opened, angels sang, prayers were answers

-^ Developers worldwide rejoiced, dreams had been realised
+^ Developers worldwide rejoiced, for their dreams had been realised

 ---